-After two stints at White Sox spring training and a full season in Birmingham, Michael Jordan announced he was giving up baseball.
+After two stints at White Sox Spring Training and a full season in Birmingham, Michael Jordan announces he is giving up baseball.

 Part of the reason was because of his struggles with the game.
 But the other, larger part, as he explained to author Bob Greene in the book Rebound, The Odyssey of Michael Jordan was because he was being pressured by GM Ron Schueler to cross the MLBPA picket line.

-Jordan explained that under no circumstances would he ever cross a labor picket line regardless of sport, that the day would never come where he would be forced to be a major league strikebreaker.
+Jordan explained that under no circumstances would he ever cross a labor picket line regardless of sport.